jccazeaux/jacks/README.md

 ## jacksRequest.abort()
 Aborts the request.

+## jacksRequest.sync()
+Switches the request to synchronous mode.
+By default it's asynchronous.

 ## jacksRequest.timeout(&lt;int&gt; delay)
 Defines a timeout for the request.
 After the delay (in ms) the request will be aborted.